-The College of Education is accredited by the National Council for Accreditation of Teacher Education (NCATE) and is eligible for accreditation by the Council for the Accreditation of Educator Preparation (CAEP).
+The College of Education is accredited by the Council for the Accreditation of Educator Preparation (CAEP).
 The college holds membership in the Tennessee Association of Colleges for Teacher Education and the American Association of Colleges for Teacher Education.
-The Professional Counseling Program is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
-The Master of Library Science (M.L.S.)
-Program has been granted pre-candidacy status by the Committee on Accreditation of the American Library Association.
+The Professional Counseling program is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
+The Master of Library Science (M.L.S.) program has been granted pre-candidacy status by the Committee on Accreditation of the American Library Association.